 Through this process, the board and staff decide on the organization’s priorities, interpret its vision in operational terms, negotiate compromises, and agree to go forward together.
 This process would provide an opportunity for the board to add value to the budget process and bring their knowledge and leadership into the budget process.

-Responsible: The Executive Director will follow the Annual Budget Procedures and develop the budget using the Foundation’s standard revenue recognition and cost allocation procedures and present a draft budget to the Finance Committee at their September/October meeting, the Finance Committee will recommend a draft budget to the full Board of Directors, for their December meeting.
+Responsible: The Executive Director, Board President, and Finance Committee Chair will follow the Annual Budget Procedures and develop the budget using the Foundation’s standard revenue recognition and cost allocation procedures and present a draft budget to the Finance Committee at their August meeting, the Finance Committee will recommend a draft budget to the full Board of Directors, for their September meeting.
+The budget will be reviewed, finalized, and adopted no later than the December board meeting.

 Reserve Policy

 The Foundation shall maintain a reserve to ensure the smooth operation of the Foundation.
-The reserve shall consist of funds equivalent to the amount needed to cover expenses that increase 2% per year, over five years from a 25% drop in the market in Year 1.
 The Foundation’s Volatility Matrix should be used to determine the amount needed for reserves annually.
+The reserve shall consist of funds equivalent to the amount needed to cover expenses that increase 2% per year over five years following a 25% drop in market value in Year 1.
 The board recognizes that there are unknown unknowns beyond this magnitude, which we will not attempt to plan for with reserves, because it would result in excess reserves.

 In January/February of each year, the Finance Committee and the Executive Director should review the cash reserves needed, to determine if any amount should be transferred to the Sustainability I Fund.
 The Finance Committee will make their recommendation to the full board for approval.